 There are six known subspecies of wren from Britain and Ireland, four of which are island races, found on Shetland (zetlandicus), Fair Isle (fridariensis), St Kilda (hirtensis) and the Outer Hebrides (hebridensis).
 A fifth indigenous species is found across the northern and western mainland, intergrading with a sixth, troglodytes, in the south-east of England.

 In appearance, the upper parts and flanks have dark barring and the pale eyebrow (supercilium) is prominent.
 The underparts are paler with grey barring.
 The bill is brownish and the legs are flesh-brown/pink.

 An adult wren will weigh about the same as a £1 coin, with only the firecrest and goldcrest being smaller species found in Britain.

-The wren is typically found in a wide range of habitats – woodland, farmland, heathland, urban and suburban habitat, and can be seen year round exploring shady, overgrown places on or near the ground, for small insects and spiders.
+The wren is typically associated with a wide range of habitats – woodland, farmland, heathland, urban and suburban habitat, and can be seen year round exploring shady, overgrown places on or near the ground, for small insects and spiders.

 The wren is surprisingly prevalent in folklore.
 Killing a wren or harassing its nest is associated with bad luck – broken bones, lightning strikes on homes, injury to cattle.
 ‘Wren Day’, celebrated in parts of Ireland on St. Stephen’s Day (26 December), features a fake wren being paraded around town on a decorative pole (up to the 20th century, real birds were hunted for this purpose) – a possible origin for the tradition is revenge for the betrayal of Saint Stephen by a noisy wren when he was trying to hide from enemies in a bush; and, according to Greek legend, the wren became the king of birds by hiding on the eagle’s back, and thus succeeding in flying higher in the sky than the eagle…It appears that I am not alone in my fascination with this little bird.